sidd60/Movie-recommendation-system/README.md

  This project is licensed under the MIT License.

 ## Contact
-For any inquiries, please contact **Vedant Pimple** at your vedantpimple1775@gmail.com
+For any inquiries, please contact **Siddhant Pimple** at your siddhantpimple20@gmail.com